Stephen Bannon trial set for July as defense promises legal brawl

 In a joint filing before Tuesday’s hearing, for example, the sides laid out diverging visions of how swiftly the case should move.

-Prosecutors proposed a one day trial in April to answer what they suggested was an open-and-shut question of whether Bannon, 67, was guilty of two counts of contempt of Congress — each punishable by at least 30 days and up to a year in jail if convicted — for refusing to testify and turn over documents after receiving a Sept.
+Prosecutors proposed a one-day trial in April to answer what they suggested was an open-and-shut question of whether Bannon, 67, was guilty of two counts of contempt of Congress — each punishable by at least 30 days and up to a year in jail if convicted — for refusing to testify and turn over documents after receiving a Sept.
 23 congressional subpoena.

-The bipartisan House panel is investigating what role if any Trump and top aides played in the storming of the U.S. Capitol by a pro-Trump mob trying to stop the certification of Joe Biden’s electoral college win, an attack that contributed to five deaths and led to assaults on more than 100 police officers.
-Bannon has said he made the decision not to appear before the select committee to invoke executive privilege on specific questions on advice of legal counsel.
+The bipartisan House panel is investigating what role, if any, Donald Trump and top aides played in the storming of the U.S. Capitol by a pro-Trump mob trying to stop the certification of Biden’s electoral college win, an attack that contributed to five deaths and led to assaults on more than 100 police officers.
+Bannon has said he decided not to appear before the select committee to invoke executive privilege on specific questions on advice of legal counsel.

 “What’s critical to the government is that the public’s right to a speedy trial … is respected in this case … particularly since this defendant is charged with defiance of a constitutional authority of a branch of government,” Assistant U.S. Attorney Amanda Vaughn argued before Nichols.